-In this guide we’ll take a look at the best shed alarms on the market.
+In this guide we’ll take a look at the best shed alarms for the UK market.

 I’ve compared security features, build quality, noise projection and cost

 What Is The Best Shed Alarm?

 More Detailed Shed Alarm Reviews

 Yale products are the gold standard when it comes to security for our homes and property.
 This Yale P-SHPK-01 Wireless Shed and Garage Alarm is both simple to use and effective, providing an ideal way to protect your garden buildings.
 The alarm has a range of 12 metres, has a really loud 100dB siren and comes with a brass padlock and 1290mm hasp.
 It wins top spot for the best shed alarm for the UK market.

 The alarm is simple to set up and use.
 It can be mounted on the wall or used free standing.
 The shed alarm is battery operated and after inserting the batteries for the first time, you simple key in a four digit code.
 To set the shed alarm you simply press the button 4.
 Once activated the motion sensor will detect any movement and sound the siren which is reassuringly loud.
 Deactivating is simply done by just keying in the code within 10 seconds of entering the building.